Yes Helping Hand Cashmere: Himalayan Luxury Made by Hand

 • Fair wages for all herders and artisans

-• 800+ people employed in our program
+• More 800+ people already trained and 180+ are currently working with us in our program

 When comparing options, it's important to understand natural versus synthetic cashmere.
 Our commitment to 100% natural fibers ensures you receive authentic quality that synthetic alternatives simply cannot match.